jobe-m/ownkeepass/README.md

 List of planned features for ownKeepass to happen somewhere the next time.
 Priority in descending order.

-*   (Get some time for SFOS dev work)
-*   Remove Keepass 1 legacy code and implement importing old database format instead (for App release 2.0)
+*   Implement importing old Keepass 1 database into a new Keepass 2 database
 *   Do some art work: new icons, wall paper, better support for light ambiances
+*   Merge databases (local and remote copy) which have diverged e.g. when using Syncthing for syncing databases across devices
-*   Integrate WebDav support for loading and saving Keepass database to a server
+*   Integrate WebDav support for loading and saving Keepass database to a server (Has low prio since Syncthing works flawlessly here)

 ## Building